3D CT FACE AND CRANIUM

 Conditions Diagnosed

-- Tumours of the skull base and facial bones.
+- Benign and malignant tumors of the jaw, sinuses, and other facial bones.

 Preparing for test